mattiadurso/keypoints_factory/README.md

 ------

 ### MegaDepth-1500
 [MegaDepth-1500](https://arxiv.org/abs/2104.00680) (MD1500)  is a curated subset of the MegaDepth dataset, designed to maintain a uniform covisibility ratio across image pairs, unlike IMC where the distribution is Gaussian-shaped.
 We assigning a score of 180 degrees (the worst score) when essential matrix recovery fails or the error is greater than 10 degrees.
 To ensure fairness, we suggest to evaluated methods at keypoint budgets of 2K and 30K.
+On a RTX 4090 and using 16 cores, SuperPoint completes the benckmark in less than a minute.

 The benchmark computes the same metrics as the Graz High-Resolution Benchmark.